Inspiring Entrepreneurship - Left

 Do you have what it takes to tap into your competitive and entrepreneurial spirit to solve the most challenging problems facing humanity?
 The X Prize Foundation has set up multiple prizes targeted at specific problems in energy and environment, education and global development, space exploration, and life sciences.
-Prizes of over $10 million are awarded to the first team that is able to solve the targeted problem.

 Are you a young, entrepreneurial undergraduate or graduate student?
 Join a university-based business plan competition.
 Situated in one of the leading research universities in the world, the UC San Diego Entrepreneur Challenge fosters community involvement and technological innovation by bringing multi-disciplinary teams of engineers, scientists, and business-minded students together with local area entrepreneurs and professionals.

 Aside from sponsorship since 2007, the FED's support also included panel discussions about entrepreneurial employee ownership and service on the judging panels.
 What is really unique about this student-run competition is that unlike most of the other top-notch university competitions, the UC San Diego Entrepreneur Challenge was created outside of the business school from within the sciences.
 More Information